jpassweg/ChatDevPro/README.md

 </p>

 ## 🎉 News
+* **February 9, 2024: This fork has been updated to a different use case than the original ChatDev.
+We have integrated a mode to rate job fits.
+Please see the  [Job Fit Guide](wiki_jobfit.md).**
 * **January 25, 2024: We have integrated Experiential Co-Learning Module into ChatDev.
 Please see the [Experiential Co-Learning Guide](wiki.md#co-tracking).**
 * December 28, 2023: We present Experiential Co-Learning, an innovative approach where instructor and assistant agents accumulate shortcut-oriented experiences to effectively solve new tasks, reducing repetitive errors and enhancing efficiency.
 Check out our preprint paper at https://arxiv.org/abs/2312.17025 and this technique will soon be integrated into ChatDev.
   <p align="center">